ciriuspet_logo Cirius Petpedia

 A double-blinded randomized controlled trial in Toxicology Mechanisms and Methods (2012) compared UC-II, glucosamine plus chondroitin, and placebo in dogs with osteoarthritis.
 UC-II outperformed both other groups on veterinary-assessed lameness scores and owner-assessed pain scores at 120 days.
 The effective dose used was just 10 mg/day — dramatically lower than glucosamine products.

 The evidence base is smaller than for green-lipped mussel, and most positive trials have been industry-funded, which warrants some caution.
 That said, the mechanism is plausible, the effect size in controlled trials is meaningful, and the dose-response relationship is consistent.
+For a deeper look at UC-II’s mechanism, clinical trial data, and how it compares to hydrolyzed collagen, see the complete guide to collagen for dogs joints.

 MSM, Boswellia, and Omega-3s: Anti-Inflammatory Support

 Omega-3 fatty acids (EPA and DHA) have meaningful evidence in both human and canine joint research.
 They reduce the production of pro-inflammatory eicosanoids and have been shown in multiple canine studies to reduce subjective pain scores and improve mobility.
 The limitation is dose: the amounts required for anti-inflammatory effect in dogs are substantially higher than what most combination supplement products provide.
 A therapeutic fish oil dose for a 30 kg dog is approximately 2,000–3,000 mg combined EPA/DHA per day — the equivalent of several full fish oil capsules, not a sprinkle of a joint supplement blend.
+For a full breakdown of the anti-inflammatory mechanism, weight-based dosing tiers, and source comparison (fish oil vs krill vs algal), see the complete guide to omega-3 for dogs joint health.

 Boswellia serrata (Indian frankincense) inhibits 5-LOX, a pro-inflammatory enzyme that standard NSAIDs do not target.
 Some canine-specific studies show positive effects on lameness, though the evidence is thinner than for green-lipped mussel and most trials are small.
 It is a reasonable supporting ingredient, particularly when combined with other anti-inflammatories.